-National Acorn Squash Day Date in the current year: September 7, 2024
+National Acorn Squash Day Date in the current year: September 7, 2025

-National Acorn Squash Day The National Acorn Squash Day is celebrated on September 7.
+National Acorn Squash Day National Acorn Squash Day is celebrated on September 7.
 This food holiday is dedicated to a variety of winter squash known as acorn squash, pepper squash, or Des Moines squash.

-Although acorn squash is considered a winter squash because it is harvested and eaten when mature, it actually belongs to the same species as summer squashes, such as yellow crookneck squash and zucchini.
+Although acorn squash is considered a winter squash because it is harvested and eaten when mature, it is actually the same species as summer squashes, such as yellow crookneck squash and zucchini.
 It is so named because its shape actually resembles that of an acorn.
 Acorn squash is typically dark green, although golden yellow, white, and multicolored varieties also exist.

-You can easily cook stuffed acorn squash for the National Acorn Squash Day.
-Half and seed 1 acorn squash.
-Place each half in a shallow baking dish, face up.
-In each half place 1 cup dry bread stuffing mix, 3/4 cup chicken broth, 2 tbs brown sugar, 2 tbs butter, onion powder, garlic powder, salt and pepper to taste.
+You can easily make stuffed acorn squash for National Acorn Squash Day.
+Halve and seed 1 acorn squash.
+Place each half face up in a shallow baking dish.
+In each half, add 1 cup dry bread stuffing mix, 3/4 cup chicken broth, 2 tbs brown sugar, 2 tbs butter, onion powder, garlic powder, salt and pepper to taste.
+Wrap each half with aluminum foil and bake at 400°F for 60 minutes.
+Squash is done once it turns very tender.

 Category